 Yes, you can wear leather in summer.
 In a casual work environment, your may even wear leather capris when you style them like Jackie Kennedy wore her fabric capris.

-The most important thing when wearing leather at work is to
+The most important thing when wearing leather at work is to style your leather powerful, not provocative.

 Doubling on the Statement Pieces: Red Blazer plus Leather Pants

-This outfit suggestion incorporates two statement pieces: A red blazer and leather pants.
+This American Classic style outfit suggestion incorporates two statement pieces: A red blazer and leather pants.
 This look reads serious and professional because it uses the rule of repeating the major colors three times.
 Brown occurs with the belt, pants and layering top, while the blazer, booties and makeup (lips) repeat the red.

 Red and chocolate together are safer to wear at work than the classic red and black color combination.
 The red-chocolate brown pairing also adds a modern and interesting twist that is chic and posh.

-Especially, when your job involves meeting clients outside of your office pay attention to your outerwear.
-In this case, your outerwear is not just for insulation and style, but must also be a work-appropriate business look.
-When your job involves meeting customers/clients outside the office, you will need to build a capsule coat wardrobe.
+Especially, when your job involves meeting clients outside of your office pay attention to styling your outerwear.
+When you meet with clients outside, your outerwear becomes part of your work wear.
+This mean your outerwear is not just for insulation, fun with fashion and style.
+On the contrary, when your job involves meeting customers/clients outside the office, you will need to build a capsule coat wardrobe.

 The next example shows the indoor outfit and an inspiration what to wear over a pair of trousers in a statement hue.

-Wrap-up on How You Can Style Leather Pants for Work
+Wrap-Up on How You Can Style Leather Pants for Work

 When your work dress code allows wearing leather go for a dress pants cut.
 Style them like you would style trousers by adding classic pieces like a twinset or blazer.
 Go with a neutral color for the pants like cream, chocolate brown or even silver.
 Black can fast read motorcycle chic.

-If you are interested in further readings on styling leather, check, for instance, how to style a black leather look or even a trendy black leather suit, as well as gold leather shorts, and a maxi leather skirt.
+Further readings: how to style a black leather look or even a trendy black leather suit, as well as gold leather shorts, and a maxi leather skirt.

 Get the inspiration, support, motivation, and tips to look to your best in life.
 Get a subscription to High Latitude Style.
 Deep inside you know when I can do it you can do it too.